ashram15/sorting_algorithms/README.md

    - Time Complexity: $O(n^2)$

 **2. Selection Sort**:
-   - Algorithm works by repeatedly finding the minimum value of each unsorted subarray in the full array and putting it at the beginning.
-At the end of the array, the full array will be sorted.
+   - Algorithm works by repeatedly finding the minimum value of each unsorted subarray in the full array and putting it at the beginning of the subarray.
+At the end of the sort, the full array will be sorted.
    - Time Complexity: $O(n^2)$

 **3. Insertion Sort**: